 Director of Communications

-Director of Development
+Director of Administration and Development

 Christine joined EIP in March of 2016.
 With 20 years of experience in nonprofit organizations, she previously worked as Director of Development at Children and Adults with Attention-Deficit Hyperactivity Disorder (CHADD).
 She founded the Center for Safer Wireless and served as Vice President of Finance and Development at the National Center for Family Philanthropy.
 Christine was also Executive Director of the Autism Society of America, Northern Virginia Chapter.
 For nine years Christine worked at the National Safety Council’s Environmental Health Center as a Senior Program Leader and Grants Administrator.
 She holds a BA in Economics and International Studies from American University.